competitor analysis

 3.5.
 Social media platforms

-Just like with geography, this one will give you an idea on where your competitors’ audience hangs out so you can use these findings in your own marketing strategy and social media strategy.
+Just like with geography, checking on social media sites will give you an idea on where your competitors’ audience hangs out so you can use these findings in your own marketing strategy and social media strategy.
 On top of that, if you see platforms that appear to be heavily underused (but do look relevant), those may also be worth experimenting with.
 Just like with the previous factors, you can compare the platforms side-by-side using Awario’s Alert Comparison report.

 4. Marketing